 To construct and administer feasible, effective and evidenced-based occupational therapy services, both locally and globally, for children with hemiplegia/hemiparesis to increase their independence in every area of life.

-Recent publications on CIMT:
+Recent Research on CIMT:

 DeLuca, S.C., Case-Smith, J., Stevenson, R., Ramey, S.L. (in press).
 Constraint-induced movement therapy (CIMT) for young children with cerebral palsy: Effects of therapeutic dosage.
 J of Ped Rehab Med.

 Case-Smith, J., DeLuca, S.C., Stevenson, R., Ramey, S.L. (in press).
 A multi-center randomized clinical trial of pediatric constraint-induced therapy in children with cerebral palsy.
 J of Occupt Therapy.

 DeLuca, S.C., Echols, K., Ramey, S.L.
 (2007) ACQUIREc Therapy: A Training Manual for Effective Application of Pediatric Constraint-Induced Movement Therapy, MindNurture, Hillsborough, NC.